wgmo/graphtik/docs/source/arch.rst

         certainly not when `marshalling` is enabled.

     process pool
-        When the :meth:`multiprocessing.Pool` class is used for `parallel` execution, the `task`\s  must be communicated to/from the worker process, which requires `pickling <https://docs.python.org/library/pickle.html>`_, and that may fail.
+        When the :class:`multiprocessing.pool.Pool` class is used for `parallel` execution, the `task`\s  must be communicated to/from the worker process, which requires `pickling <https://docs.python.org/library/pickle.html>`_, and that may fail.
         With pickling failures you may try `marshalling` with *dill* library,